rbatllet/private-blockchain/README.md

 3. Explore the comprehensive test suite to understand all features
 4. Build your own blockchain application using the patterns provided!

+## 🚀 Future Improvements

+### Planned Features

+1. **Enhanced Security**
+   - Support for hardware security modules (HSM)
+   - Multi-signature transactions
+   - Advanced key rotation policies

+2. **Performance Optimizations**
+   - Sharding support for large blockchains
+   - Parallel block validation
+   - Optimized storage for high-throughput scenarios

+3. **Extended Functionality**
+   - Smart contract support
+   - Cross-chain interoperability
+   - Privacy-preserving transactions

+### Known Issues

+- [ ] Performance degradation with very large blockchains (>1M blocks)
+- [ ] Limited support for concurrent modifications in high-load scenarios
+- [ ] Database size growth management for long-running nodes

+### Contribution Guidelines

+We welcome contributions!
+Please see our [Contribution Guidelines](CONTRIBUTING.md) for details on how to contribute to this project.

+---

-**💡 Remember**: This blockchain includes **more than 40 comprehensive tests** covering everything from basic operations to critical consistency scenarios, ensuring enterprise-grade reliability for your applications.
+**💡 Remember**: This blockchain includes **more than 150 comprehensive tests** covering everything from basic operations to critical consistency scenarios, ensuring enterprise-grade reliability for your applications.